How Do You Overcome Depression Without Medication or Therapy?

 ☑ Recurring thoughts about death and suicide.

 And it isn’t just Americans who are dealing with depression in record numbers.
-Whether it is typical clinical depression, post partum depression, teen depression, or any other variety of the disorder, depression is now common worldwide.
-Depression-net reports that depression affects a staggering 340 million people in the world today.
+Whether it is typical clinical depression, postpartum depression, teen depression, or any other variety of the disorder, depression is now common worldwide.
+The Anxiety and Depression Association of America reports that 322 million people worldwide live with depression (ADAA.org, 2018).
 According to the World Health Organization, the incidence of depression is doubling every ten years and will be, by 2020, the most pervasive illness in the world and the second major cause of death.

 Depression is most often seen as something that “happens” to you, or something you have to learn to “live with.”